google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 [CSP](/web/fundamentals/security/csp/) but instead of controlling security, it controls features!__

-The feature policies themselves are little opt-in aggreements between developer and browser that can help foster our goals of building (and maintaining) high quality web apps.
+The feature policies themselves are little opt-in agreements between developer and browser that can help foster our goals of building (and maintaining) high quality web apps.